 Even if you feel you have done this step already, make it a point today to contact people in your network about any new job leads.
 Ask the closest people to you to contact their family and friends to truly utilize the power of this tool.
-Remember that you are simply asking about any information about potential job openings and other contacts to talk to; you are not asking people for a job.
+Remember that you are simply asking for any information about potential job openings and other contacts to talk to; you are not asking people for a job.
 The more networking you do, the more likely your success in finding a new job.
-Need more information?
-Learn more here: Frequently Asked Questions (FAQs) About Career Networking.

 Networking is the most powerful job-search tool available to job-seekers.
 The more people you can add to your network of contacts, the more job leads you'll uncover.

 The job interview is your chance to shine -- to sell your unique mix of experience, education/training, and skills to the hiring manager(s).
-If you are going on first interviews, but never getting invited back, your interviewing style may be flawed.
+If you are going on first interviews but never getting invited back, your interviewing style may be flawed.
 Two of the most common flaws for job-seekers is failing to anticipate potential interview questions and not developing strategic responses to those questions.
 If you're struggling with interviewing, you can try practicing mock interviews with friends, family, or career experts.
 You can also try asking for feedback from hiring managers who did not hire you.
-Need more information?
-Learn more here: Guide to Job Interviewing Resources.

 Take the time today to contact all the employers with whom you have applied or had interviews.
-Most employers view follow-up as showing interest and a desire for the job, so do not be afraid to not only follow up today, but again next week and the week after (unless the employer tells you not to bother).
+Most employers view follow-up as showing interest and a desire for the job, so do not be afraid to not only follow up today but again next week and the week after (unless the employer tells you not to bother).
 Just remember to be professional and polite when contacting the employers.
 You can follow up by phone or email.
-Need more information?
-Learn more in these two articles: Follow Up All Job Leads: Don't Wait by the Phone (or Computer) and Job Interview Follow-Up Do's and Don'ts.

 Final Thoughts on Job-Search Success

 Another activity you can do today -- if you have already completed the tasks mentioned in this article -- is to develop (or enhance) your LinkedIn or other professional profile.
-The future of job-hunting for job-seekers is developing a branded online presence, which you can accomplish through a professional networking site and/or developing a professional Website.
-Find some great tips in our Career Branding Tutorial: Take Your Career to the Next Level.
+The future of job-hunting for job-seekers is developing a branded online presence, which you can accomplish through a professional networking site and/or developing a professional website.

 Finally, stay as positive as you can with your job-search.
 Employers and hiring managers can sense desperation, fear, frustration, and anger -- typical out-of-work job-seeker emotions -- so always try and enter each situation with a positive outlook and confidence that this time you will succeed.